By: Cathy A.

 A solid thesis paper should be a well-reasoned argument from questions to relevant findings to its implications.
 It should be clearly written and must follow the order mentioned below.

-Order might differ in different types of the thesis but this is the basic ordering that you can follow.
+Order might differ in different types of thesis, but this is the basic ordering that you can follow.

-- Firstly, you need to organize your paper in a logical manner before you begin writing
+1. Firstly, you need to organize your paper logically before you begin writing

-- Start writing in paragraphs, sentences and words.
+5. Start writing in paragraphs, sentences, and words.

 Though you can find all the important steps to write a thesis.
 But keep in mind writing a thesis requires a lot of hard work as it is quite different from other academic writings.